-5.4 Basic RAL Operators
+4. Basic RAL operators

 The purpose of defining RAL is twofold: to provide a reference mathematical study for RDF query languages and to enable algebraic manipulations for RDF query optimization.
 RAL is an algebra for RDF defined from a database perspective, some of its operators being inspired by their relational algebra counterparts.
-We used a similar approach in developing XAL [Frasincar et al., 2002], an algebra for XML query optimization.
+We used a similar approach in developing XAL [15], an algebra for XML query optimization.

-During the presentation of RAL operators we will use the RDF data from the example in Figure 5.2 as input for the operators.
+During the presentation of RAL operators we will use the RDF data from the example in Figure 2 as input for the operators.
 It is assumed that all operators know about the complete RDF model as it was defined in Definition 7.
 That means that they all have the complete knowledge (both extensional and intensional data) present in the given model.
-Variants of the proposed operators can be defined using the suffix "^" which will make the operators neglect the intensional data, i.e., data derived by applying RDF(S) inference rules to the input model is neglected (similar to RQL's "strict interpretation").
+Variants of the proposed operators can be defined using the suffix "^" which will make the operators neglect the intensional data, i.e. data derived by applying RDF(S) inference rules to the input model is neglected (similar to RQL's "strict interpretation").

-Figure 5.2 is an excerpt from the RDF schema and RDF instance of some Web data describing different painting techniques.
+Figure 2 is an excerpt from the RDF schema and RDF instance of some Web data describing different painting techniques.
 For reasons of simplicity we consider only one painting technique ("Chiaroscuro"), one painter ("Rembrandt"), and two paintings of the same painter ("StoneBridge" and "SelfPortrait").
-The figure does not present the RDFS primitives rdfs:Resource, rdf:Property, rdfs:Class, and <math>rdfs:Literal from which all the resources and literals are derived.
-In order to simplify Figure 5.2 we chose to present only the extensional data and just one intensional data element given by the inferred edge rdf:type between r4 and Creator.
-For the same reasons we omit from the figure edges representing the inverse properties exemplifies and painted\by between instances (e.g., the edge labeled painted\by between r2 and r4) that are nevertheless part of the data model.
+The figure does not present the RDFS primitives rdfs:Resource, rdf:Property, rdfs:Class, and rdfs:Literal from which all the resources and literals are derived.
+In order to simplify Figure 2 we chose to present only the extensional data and just one intensional data element given by the inferred edge rdf:type between r4 and Creator.
+For the same reasons we omit from the figure edges representing the inverse properties exemplifies and $painted\by$ between instances (e.g. the edge labeled $painted\by$ between r2 and r4) that are nevertheless part of the data model.

 We define RDF collections to be sets of nodes (resources/literals).
-A collection is denoted as $\{e_1, e_2, ..., e_n\}$ where $e_1, e_2, ..., e_n$ are the nodes in the collection.
+A collection is denoted as $\{e_1, e_2, ... e_n\}$ where $e_1, e_2, ... e_n$ are the nodes in the collection.
 A node, a unique element in the RDF graph, is also a unique element in a collection that contains it.
-The collections (sets) of nodes are closed under all operators, which implies that RAL expressions can be easily composed.
-The collection concept is similar to the monad concept from mathematics [Wadler, 1992].
+All RAL operators are closed for collections, which implies that RAL expressions can be easily composed.
+The collection concept is similar to the monad concept from mathematics [39].
 A monad is defined over a certain type M. In contrast to the monad, RAL collections are more liberal in the sense that they are not restricted to a particular type M. A RAL collection can contain both literals and resources of different types.
 A monad is defined as a triple of functions $(map^M, unit^M, join^M)$ .
 RAL also has the map operation defined and the monad join operation is equivalent to RAL's union operation.
 In RAL there is no unit operation as the singleton collection $\{n\}$ is written in the same way as the single node n.
-Based on the similarities between monads and RAL collections, one can reuse the three monad laws (left unit law, right unit law, and associativity law)
+Based on the similarities between monads and RAL collections, one can reuse the three monad laws (left unit law, right unit law, and associativity law) as equivalence rules in RAL (see the first three RAL laws from Section 6).
+The fact that RAL collections are not ordered enables the commutativity law of some binary operations (see Law 11 from Section 6).
+In comparison with the relational algebra, RAL is more powerful as binary operations like union do not have to meet the "compatibility" condition from the relational algebra.